learn-co-students/houston-se-042020/25-js-events/README.md

 What if I don't want the click handler on the DIV in the example above to get triggered when a user clicks the P?
 - Call `event.stopPropagation()` in the P handler
+    - It stops events from moving through the DOM
 - This method can be used with capturing or bubbling events

 We can demonstrate all of this using our Cat Actions div.